How Trump Successfully Manipulated Willing and Greedy Networks

 0

-Trump is widely regarded as a sociopath, who also is a great manipulator.
-Some of the people he manipulates are unwilling participants, such as the hundreds of contractors and suppliers he stiffed by not paying his bills in full.
+Trump is widely regarded as a sociopath who also is a great manipulator.
+Some people he manipulates are unwilling participants, such as the hundreds of contractors and suppliers he stiffed by not paying his bills in full.

-Other people he manipulated were willing participants who either tried to be part of his sleazy entourage or wanted to cash in on his supposed alchemy of turning coal into gold.
+Other people he manipulated were willing participants who either tried to be part of his sleazy entourage or wanted to profit from his supposed alchemy of turning coal into gold.

-If he was more physically fit, the White House should install a wrestling ring so Trump could pull himself up to stand on the lower ropes as he went on a tirade against the audience.
+If he was more physically fit, the White House should have installed a wrestling ring so Trump could pull himself up to stand on the lower ropes as he went on a tirade against the audience.

 Trump knows the major broadcast networks want cheap programming.
 They are not interested in educating or informing the public.

 Trump knows the media owners are greedy, so he gave them free, low-class entertainment in his cheap, political vaudeville act.
 The broadcasters love it.
-They just turn on the camera and walk away.
+They turn on the camera and walk away.
 The reporters in the audience are props.
-They ask questions, are ignored or berated.
+They ask questions and are ignored or criticized.
 Trump used this same formula when he was campaigning.

-It worked perfectly then.
-It is working perfectly now.
-But the national tragedy is that CNN, MSNBC, FOX, ABC, and Bloomberg cannot see past this cheap ploy.
+It worked perfectly then and is working perfectly now.
+However, the national tragedy is that CNN, MSNBC, FOX, ABC, and Bloomberg cannot see past this cheap ploy.

 CNN president Jeff Zucker, a broadcast executive who gave Trump a start on his first reality TV show, “The Apprentice.” said in a 2016 article after Trump was elected: